Setting performance and security options

 Preload Tables Configuration Preload Tables At Init Only

-If the number of preload threads is not zero, this setting specifies whether the threads are used only at server startup or for all cache reloads from the database.
+If the number of preload threads is not zero, specifies whether the threads are used only at server startup or for all cache reloads from the database.
 See Setting the Preload Tables Configuration option.
-Values are:
+Values are

 - Yes — If preload threads are configured, use them only at server startup.